Jury rules for Johnson & Johnson in St. Louis woman's lawsuit claiming baby powder caused cancer

 ST. LOUIS (KMOV.com) -- A jury has found in Johnson & Johnson's favor in a lawsuit brought by a St. Louis woman claiming the company’s talcum-based baby powder caused her ovarian cancer.

-56-year-old Vickie Forrest says she used the baby powder as part of her feminine hygiene routine for more than 30 years.
+56-year-old Vickie Forrest said she used the baby powder as part of her feminine hygiene routine for more than 30 years.

 She worked as a registered nurse and was diagnosed with cancer in 2012.
 Forrest is in remission, but her attorney argued Friday Johnson & Johnson knew of the dangers of their product for years.